 The BHCC Library has developed a series of instruction sessions designed to integrate Information Literacy goals throughout the process of library research at Bunker Hill Community College.

-The BHCC Library follows ALA/ACRL definitions and standards for Information Literacy.
+The BHCC Library follows ALA/ACRL Framework for Information Literacy for Higher Education.
 We look at Information Literacy as a set of skills that:

 Our goal is always to emphasize the process of research over the outcome of finding an answer.